jbodah/jbodah/README.md

 * Created a [program](https://github.com/jbodah/mosaic) which can produce [photo mosaics](https://www.google.com/search?client=firefox-b-1-d&q=photo+mosaics)
 * Deployed a [Rails app](https://github.com/jbodah/gamenight) which allowed my friends and me to more easily view our combined boardgame collection for game nights ([screenshot](https://github.com/jbodah/gamenight/blob/master/example.png))
 * Created [a way](https://github.com/jbodah/spotifuby) for our team to control our central Spotify instance from Slack during the workday

+Outside of my work:
+* I am an active musician and have 20+ years of experience playing guitar.
+I have played on each of the folowing releases: [[1](https://perkuploserprince.bandcamp.com/track/boston-ivy)][[2](https://backtalkma.bandcamp.com/track/make-the-grade)][[3](https://open.spotify.com/album/3WAcbHQYLeEGyUEowGzvEK)]
+* I play _a lot_ of board games and am an [active user](https://boardgamegeek.com/user/hiimjosh) on BoardGameGeek
+* I enjoy training to become fluent in Spanish with comprehensible input
+* I like to read fantasy and graphic novels.
+My favorite fantasy series include Mistborn, The Farseer Trilogy, and The First Law.
+My favorite graphic novels include Bone, Y: The Last Man, and Locke & Key